yucoder14/myterminal/notes.md

 wxKeyEvent - for keyboard inputs
 - [x] How do I get pressed keys?
 - [x] How do I draw them on the canvas?
-- [ ] How do I un-draw things that have been drawn by previous keystrokes?
+- [x] How do I un-draw things that have been drawn by previous keystrokes? → as of now, the whole window gets redrawn periodically.
+So I just pop things off the vector to "undraw"j

+# Unicode stuff
+- [ ] How would I draw a unicode character?

 # ANSI stuff
 - [ ] What is sent back from the shell when I send arrow keys?